The Europeans (1979 film): Background

 Henry James' third novel, The Europeans, first appeared as a serial in The Atlantic Monthly in 1878.
-Set thirty years earlier in Boston, the story follows the encounter between a family of established, religious New Englanders and their European relations, whose alien, sophisticated ways dazzle some family members and scandalize others.
+Set 30 years earlier in Boston, the story follows the encounter between a family of established, religious New Englanders and their European relations, whose alien, sophisticated ways dazzle some family members and scandalize others.
 Written as a light comedy of manners, Henry James contrasted the attitudes of the two camps: the Europeans sophistication and light-heartedness with the puritanical asceticism of their American cousins.
-It played out James's vision of America trying to maintain its innocence by fending off European influences.
+It portrayed James's vision of America's trying to maintain its innocence by fending off European influences.

 By the late 1960s, a film adaptation of the novel kindled the interest of Merchant Ivory Productions, a film company founded in 1961 by producer Ismail Merchant and director James Ivory.
 Merchant and Ivory were a couple from 1961 until Merchant's death in 2005.
-During their time together they made twenty-five feature films, with Merchant producing and Ivory directing.
-Nineteen of those films were written by their close friend, the novelist Ruth Prawer Jhabvala.
+During their time together, they made 25 feature films, with Merchant's producing and Ivory's directing.
+Of these films, 19 were written by their close friend, the novelist Ruth Prawer Jhabvala.
 After early, modest successes with films such as The Householder, Shakespeare Wallah, and Bombay Talkie, Merchant and Ivory suffered a lean period during the 1970s.
 Films such as Jane Austen in Manhattan and The Wild Party failed to find an audience.
-Their fortunes revived dramatically in 1979, however, when they took on adapting Henry James's novel The Europeans.
-The Europeans was the first of Merchant Ivory's period dramas, the genre for which they would become best known.
+Their fortunes revived dramatically in 1979, however, when they took on adapting Henry James's novel.
+The Europeans was the first of Merchant Ivory's period dramas, the genre for which they became best known.

-The idea behind the project came about in 1968 when Jhabvala, a long time admirer of Henry James, gave the novel to read to James Ivory.
-Ivory, who had watched BBC television productions of Henry James, thinking that he could do much better, became interested in adapting The Europeans as it could be done with a modest budget using houses of the period, natural locations, and a small cast with few extras.
+The idea behind the project began in 1968 when Jhabvala, a long-time admirer of Henry James, gave the novel to read to James Ivory.
+The latter had watched BBC television productions of Henry James, thought that he could do much better, and became interested in adapting The Europeans as it could be done with a modest budget using houses of the period, natural locations, and a small cast with few extras.

 By 1974, Jhabvala had completed a screenplay, but production was delayed for years as financing proved to be difficult to obtain.